Prop-rus/PUBG_bot/README.md

 To use the PUBG bot, follow these steps:

 1. Ensure that Python is installed on your system.
-2. Install the necessary dependencies by running pip install -r requirements.txt.
+2. Install the necessary dependencies by
+    - running pip install -r requirements.txt.
+    - installing openCV library for python https://docs.opencv.org/4.x/d5/de5/tutorial_py_setup_in_windows.html
+    - installing pyTorch library with CUDA https://pytorch.org/get-started/locally/
 3. Download and extract the archive containing the pre-trained PyTorch YOLOv5 model and screenshots by the link https://drive.google.com/file/d/1vBmCYuLozMcIXTTTamSWD3_2TdedWP8t/view?usp=sharing.
 4. Launch the bot script "main.py".
 5. Configure the desired settings, such as map preferences, target location criteria, and advanced abilities.